 Concourse complies with the Privacy Shield’s Principle regarding accountability for onward transfers.
 Concourse remains liable under the Principles if its onward transfer recipients process Personal Data in a manner inconsistent with the Principles, unless Concourse proves that it was not responsible for the event giving rise to the damage.

 In compliance with the Privacy Shield Principles, Concourse commits to resolve complaints about our collection or use of your personal information.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Concourse at firstname.lastname@example.org, or in the U.S. by regular mail as indicated below.
 Concourse shall respond within 45 days.

 Concourse Hosting has further committed to refer unresolved Privacy Shield complaints to the Council of Better Business Bureaus, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgement of your complaint from us, of if we have not addressed your complaint to your satisfaction, please contact or visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
-The services of the Better Business Bureau are provided at no cost to you.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https: https://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
+The services of the Better Business Bureaus are provided at no cost to you.

 HOW TO CONTACT CONCOURSE

 To ask questions or comment about this Privacy Shield Policy and our privacy practices or if you need to update, change or remove your information, contact us at: email@example.com.

 Lynnwood, WA 98037